kellyjonbrazil/jc/docs/parsers/dig.md

 # jc.parsers.dig
 jc - JSON CLI output utility `dig` command output parser

+The `+noall +answer` options are supported in cases where only the answer information is desired.

 The `when_epoch` calculated timestamp field is naive (i.e. based on the local time of the system the parser is run on)

 The `when_epoch_utc` calculated timestamp field is timezone-aware and is only available if the timezone field is UTC.